kktse/kktse.github.io/_posts/2021-09-25-re71r-255-40-r17-tire-static-footprints.markdown

 ![load sensitivity analysis](/assets/images/2021-09-25/bridgstone-re71r-255-40-R17-load-sensitivity-analysis.png)

-Of the three sensitivities presented, the contact patch width has the clearest trend where the change per 100 lbs vertical load reduces as the load is increased.
+Of the three sensitivities presented, the contact patch width has the clearest trend where the change per 100 lbs vertical load is reduced as the load is increased.
 This effect is even more pronounced as inclination angle is increased.
 Load sensitivity is less clear in contact patch length and gross area due to measurement noise, though it can be argued that some distinction